A simple stochastic quadrant model for the transport and deposition of particles in turbulent boundary layers: Modelling methodology

 \subsection{Implementation of the stochastic quadrant model}

 The imbalance of $\left<v_{i}^{\prime}\right>$ within each of the four quadrants will be of differing importance to the transport and deposition of heavy particles.
 Events in quadrant II are mainly associated with violent ejections of low-speed fluid away from the wall; motions in quadrant IV are primarily associated with an inrush of high-speed fluid toward the wall, also referred to as the sweeping event.
 There are no significant structures associated with quadrant I and III.
-The upward momentum flux in quadrant II may be a strongly contributing factor on the transport of particles away from the wall and reduce the deposition rates; whilst the inward momentum flux in quadrant IV may be a strongly contributing factor on the transport of particles towards the wall and increase the deposition rates.
+The upward momentum flux in quadrant II may be a strongly contributing factor in the transport of particles away from the wall, reducing the deposition rates; whilst the inward momentum flux in quadrant IV may be a strongly contributing factor in the transport of particles towards the wall, tending increase the deposition rates.